aldro61/kover/doc_input_formats.md

 **Notice that there is no header.*

-**Please make sure that the genome identifiers in the metadata match the ones in the k-mer matrix.*
+**Please make sure that the genome identifiers in the metadata match the ones in the genomic data.*